Part 3: From Editing Files to Managing Versions¶

 - A recoverable state

-Documentation becomes temporal — structured in time, not just in folders.
+Documentation becomes temporal, structured in time and not just in folders.
 This is what makes it possible to trace every change, understand why it was made, and reverse it if necessary.

 View the history of documentation states: